Skip to main content

 Kenneth and Brenda have had a summer home in Sapphire since 2005 and moved up here permanently in 2020.
 They have a total of five children, eighteen grandchildren and eight great grandchildren.
 All the children, grandchildren and great grandchildren live on or near their farm in Crowley where they have an apartment.
 They enjoy their time in the mountains and are members of St. Jude Catholic Church and the Cedar Creek Club.

-Joe & Sharon Pryse
+Sharon & Joe Pryse

 Read About